shoaibahmed4/property_price_predication/README.md

 - LightGBM and Random Forest performed very closely behind
 - Removing duplicate rows significantly boosted results

-> ⚠️ Note: Removing duplicates may cause data leakage if not properly split before deletion.

 ---

 ## 🚀 How to Run